Take a role in the social impact movement by applying your talent to a job that is right for you, and good for the world.

 In his op-ed, Kennedy Odede offers that fighting poverty and increasing economic opportunities for urban poor will do much more to limit the power of militant groups than fighting terrorism.

-Girl Trek, led by Morgan Dixon and Vanessa Garrison, is a key community partner in combatting obesity across the country.
+Girl Trek, led by Morgan Dixon and Vanessa Garrison, is a key community partner in combating obesity across the country.

 Kalimah Priforce organized a hackathon in Oakland, California with a focus on community engagement on social issues related to black male achievement.